On the best approximation by finite Gaussian mixtures: Achievability via moment matching

-where the last inequality follows from the Poisson tail bound $\pbb[X\geq J]\leq e^{-4M^2}\left(\frac{4e M^2}{J}\right)^{J}$ for $X\sim\operatorname{Poisson}(4M^2)$ and $J>4M^2$ \cite[Exercise 2.3.3]{HDP}. \end{proof} Now we are ready to show the $\chi^2$ approximation error bound for compactly supported mixing distributions.
+Now we are ready to show the $\chi^2$ approximation error bound for compactly supported mixing distributions.
 When $M$ is small, we construct a discrete distribution that matches the first few moments.
-However, this approach is loose for large $M$ and can be remedied using the idea of local approximation.
-Specifically, we partition the support into subintervals and approximate each conditional distribution via moment matching; similar construction of local moment matching has appeared in the statistics literature \cite{Zhang08,SW22} by applying Carathe\'odory's theorem to the truncated moments.
-The overall approximation error can be bounded combining that in each subinterval.
+However, this approach is loose for large $M$ and can be remedied using the idea of \textit{local approximation}.
+Specifically, we partition the support into subintervals and approximate each conditional distribution via moment matching; similar construction of local moment matching has appeared in the statistics literature \cite{Zhang08,SW22} by applying Carathe\'odory's theorem to the truncated moments. {This approach determines the allocation of atoms across subintervals, and tight upper bounds then follow from the trade-off between the number of atoms per interval and the interval size.} The overall approximation error can be bounded combining that in each subinterval.

 \begin{theorem} There exists a universal constant $\kappa>0$ such that for any $m\in \naturals$ and $M>0$:

 \end{theorem} \begin{proof} Suppose that $m\geq \kappa M^2$ for some universal constant $\kappa\geq 16e^3$.
 For $P\in\Pbdd{M}$, by the Gauss quadrature rule (see Appendix~\ref{app:GQ}), there exists $P_m\in\Pbdd{M}\cap \calP_m$ that matches the first $2m-1$ moments of $P$.
 By Lemma~\ref{lem:mm1}, we have